 The genetics of dog shedding

-Since we are a genetics company, we can’t forget about the many genetic factors that explain certain aspects of shedding and the variety of hair coats we see in the canine species.
-In fact, Embark’s Co-founder and Chief Science Officer, Dr. Adam Boyko, is one of the scientists who discovered many of the genes associated with these traits.
+Because we are a genetics company, we can’t forget about the many genetic factors that explain certain aspects of shedding and the variety of coats we see in dogs.
+In fact, Embark cofounder and Chief Science Officer, Dr. Adam Boyko, is one of the scientists who discovered many of the genes associated with these traits.

-According to Edouard Cadieu, et al in their study on coat traits, there are three specific genes directly associated with the different appearances of hair coats in dogs.
-RSPO2 is associated with wiry coats (like poodles), FGF5 corresponds to a short or long hair coat, and KRT71 correlates with a curly hair coat.
+According to Edouard Cadieu, et al. in their study on coat traits, there are three specific genes directly associated with different coat types in dogs.
+RSPO2 is associated with wiry coats (like those of Poodles), FGF5 corresponds to a short or long coat, and KRT71 correlates with a curly coat.
 Interestingly, dogs with wiry coats are low-shedding, which is associated with a variant in the RSPO2 gene.

-The variation in hair coat length, hair conformation, and degree of shedding are all associated with various combinations of the RSPO2, FGF5, and KRT71 genes.
-For example, shorter hair breeds such as Basset Hounds have normal copies of all three genes.
-Long hair breeds, like Golden Retrievers, have a variant of FGF5 corresponding to a long hair coat.
-Meanwhile, Airedale terriers have variants in KRT71 and RSPO2 causing a short but curly and wiry coat.
+The variation in coat length, hair conformation, and degree of shedding are all associated with various combinations of the RSPO2, FGF5, and KRT71 genes.
+For example, short-haired breeds such as Basset Hounds have normal copies of all three genes.
+Long-haired breeds, like Golden Retrievers, have a variant of FGF5 corresponding to a long coat.
+Meanwhile, Airedale Terriers have variants in KRT71 and RSPO2 causing a short but curly and wiry coat.